PENGUIN: Enhancing Transformer with Periodic-Nested Group Attention for Long-term Time Series Forecasting: Proposed Methodology

 Generally speaking, we denote $n=h/g$ for the number of heads per group.
 Each attention group calculates a multi-query attention with a group specified relative attention bias $\mathcal{B}_r \in \mathbb{R}^{n \times N \times N}$, $\mathcal{B}_r^{(k)}$ stands for the attention bias for the $k$ attention head within the group.
+Here, the attention bias is an additive term applied to the attention scores before softmax to encode structural priors such as temporal proximity and periodic alignment.
 Finally, for the $r$-th attention group with $n$ keys and values, the attention mechanism is formulated as: